Skip to contents

 Parallelization.
 The computation of this function can be parallelized thanks to the future package.
 Refer to the parallelization vignette to get more information about how to do so.

 Memoization.
 By default, when loading fundiversity, the functions to compute convex hulls are memoised through the memoise package if it is installed.
 It means that repeated calls to fd_fric_intersect() with similar arguments won’t be recomputed each time but recovered from memory.
 To deactivate this behavior you can set the option fundiversity.memoise to FALSE by running the following line: options(fundiversity.memoise = FALSE).
-If you use it interactively it will only affect your current session.
+By changing the option, the behavior will automatically change the next time you run the function.
 Add it to your script(s) or .Rprofile file to avoid toggling it each time.
+Important note: memoisation is only available when the memoise package has been installed and without parallelization, otherwise fundiversity will use unmemoised versions of the functions.

 Functional Divergence (FDiv) - fd_fdiv()